pldi23-eqlog-ae/artifact/README.md

     `egg`'s "math" benchmark (Section 5.3).
 3. `EqLog` outperforms the `cclyzer++` pointer anaylsis tool build on top of the `Souffle` Datalog system (Section 6.1).
-4. `EqLog` can replace `egg` as the equality saturation engine in the Herbie floating-point optimization tool.
+4. `EqLog` can replace `egg` as the equality saturation engine in the Herbie floating-point optimization tool, achieving similar accuracy performance.

 ## Artifact Layout